UoB-COMSM0166/2025-group-2/README.md

 ### Use Case Model

 Analysing the user stories on hand, we knew we had to design our game in a way that can be enjoyed by anyone regardless of gaming skills while implementing our twists.
-Since the double player mode was part of our twist, it was something we must implement by the end of the project.
+Since the Double Player mode was part of our twist, it was something we must implement by the end of the project.

 In order to ensure that the various elements of the game are clear, we created the Use Case Model to aid and guide us in our development.